samaddmirzaa/london-transit-archetypes/README.md

 * Where it sits on a map of London, with every station coloured by archetype using TfL's own line colours and sized by daily volume.
 * Its archetype, daily entries, lines served, interchange share, whether it acts as a morning origin or destination, and how its Saturday compares to its weekday.
 * Its daily rhythm plotted against the average rhythm of its archetype, so you can see how closely it matches its type.
-Leicester Square is a good one to try, because its curve stays high late into the night while its archetype's average collapses after the evening peak, which is exactly why the anomaly detection flags it.
 * The five stations that behave most like it.

 ## Tech stack